games-hnf/otw-bandit/lvl01-02/README.md

 ## Solution
 We learned how to deal with a file that has a dashed filename.
-More precisely, once logged in using the password obtained from the previous level, we check the contents of the home directory with:
+More precisely, once logged in using the password obtained from the previous level, we check the contents of the `$HOME` directory with:
 ```bash
 ll
 ```